 Westbrook, Hayward highlight night full of debuts with new teams

-The Celtics' free agent acquisitions came up big, Gordon Hayward shone, and some rookies flashed their NBA potential.
+Russell Westbrook and Gordon Hayward get off to fast starts, Boston's free agent acquisitions come up big, and some rookies flash their NBA potential.

 Matthew Petersen